 The Principle

-First Half (Days 1–3): Base Nuremberg or Erlangen
+First Half (Days 1 to 3): Base Nuremberg or Erlangen

 Nuremberg has the widest hotel choice and strong rail connections.
 Erlangen is smaller, calmer and especially interesting during Bergkirchweih season.
 Both work well as a first base.